 2. Write goals that are aligned with your passions and vision for life.

 Think of something that excites you.
 Think of activities you enjoy.
 There is no point in forcing yourself to do something just for the sake of doing it.
-Your goals should serve you as a map to get you closer to your vision.
+Your goals should serve you like a map to get you closer to your vision.

 3. Attract and attach yourself to your goals.